 Perhaps the most important factor is the strength of the community.
 This is typically the hardest thing to gauge as it’s highly subjective.
 A project with a strong community one that believes in the project and is focused on the long term success of it.
 Joining the discord, checking out the conversations on Twitter and being involved in the community are some of the ways to gauge the strength of the community.

 On-chain data is the transactional data of the NFT project.
 It gives you further insight into who’s buying the collection and what are the current holders doing with the NFT.
 This allows you to make more informed decisions.
-Nansen provides such data in an easily understandable format, allowing our users to #JustNansenit before ape-ing in.
+NFT investing tools, like Nansen, provide such data in an easily understandable format, allowing our users to #JustNansenit before ape-ing in.
 If you’re interested in a more in-depth overview of the insights you can gain using Nansen, we’ve a full length article here.

 One thing to take note of before buying or visiting any links is to always ensure that you’re at the official websites for the respective collections.
 There are fake collections that appear from time to time.
 To avoid that, access the links from the project’s official Discord or Twitter page or check that the collections are linked back to the official social media channels of the project.